Ipswich is one of the fastest growing areas in Queensland and continues to grow and change.

 Local Government Infrastructure Plan (LGIP) | This part outlines the city’s long-term infrastructure planning, which ensures that trunk infrastructure is planned and provided in an efficient and orderly manner.
 The LGIP integrates land use and infrastructure planning and states the desired standard of service for each trunk infrastructure network. |

-The planning scheme for the City of Ipswich covers the entire Ipswich local government area, however development within certain areas is governed by legislation and other statutory instruments, such as the declared Ripley Valley Priority Development Area and the area covered by the Springfield Structure Plan.
+The Ipswich City Plan 2025 covers the entire Ipswich local government area, however development within certain areas is governed by legislation and other statutory instruments, such as the declared Ripley Valley Priority Development Area and the area covered by the Springfield Structure Plan.

 Planning influences the places where you live, work and visit, now and into the future.